Genio-The-Haiku-IDE/Genio/Readme.md

 ## Introduction

-Genio is a native IDE for the [Haiku operating system](https://www.haiku-os.org) Genio can already be used to develop and build applications.
+Genio is a native and fully functional IDE for the [Haiku operating system](https://www.haiku-os.org)
-In fact, the Genio team uses it as the main development tool to develop and build Genio.

 Some of the features of the Genio IDE are:

-*   LSP (autocompletion, signature help, go to definition/implementation/declaration)
+*   LSP Server support (autocompletion, signature help, go to definition/implementation/declaration)
-*   Project browser
+*   Multi-project browser
-*   Source control with GIT
+*   Integrated source control with GIT (including opening a remote project)
 *   Find in files
 *   Links to file and build errors in Build Log and Console I/O
 *   "Problems" tab
 *   Build on save / Save on build
-*   User templates
+*   User templates for quickly creating new files and projects
 *   Rich editor with many features:
     *   Multiple tabs
     *   Syntax highlighting for many languages